 Still, if price is your main concern, I don’t know if you’ll find a cheaper, more accommodating mattress.
 You can often find a 10″ queen size for under $250.
 It might not last you ten years but it will definitely get the job done for awhile.

 Like the Allswell Hybrid, the Lucid Hybrid mattress combines memory foam, poly foam, and pocketed coils, and it’s priced well under $500.
-You can typically find this bed on Amazon for around $320-$250 (queen size), though prices do fluctuate.
+You can typically find this bed on Amazon for around $320-$250 for the queen size, though prices do fluctuate.

 This Lucid mattress looks surprisingly good—a nice reminder that cheap doesn’t have to mean cheap-looking.
 This is a pretty accommodating mattress in that it’ll work for all sleeper types and all body types.
 You get a nice balance of pressure relief and support thanks to the foam layers and coils, respectively.